 The 10 Best Therapy Lamps

-This wiki has been updated 37 times since it was first published in April of 2015.
+This wiki has been updated 38 times since it was first published in April of 2015.
 Light therapy is widely used worldwide and shows some effectiveness in treating symptoms of dermatitis, low energy and social affective disorder.
 If, like many, you're interested in non-drug-based remedies with few to no adverse side effects, one of these SAD lamps may help with a variety of conditions.
 Because they are medical devices, only use them under the guidance of a qualified professional.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes